 You can save even more money by choosing a do-it-yourself installation over hiring contractors to do the job.
 Pro installation typically adds $5 to $10 per square foot to the total cost.
 For handy homeowners, a DIY butcher block countertop installation isn’t tricky business, either: It entails cutting sheets of wood down to size with a circular saw, creating the necessary holes for sinks and other fixtures, then mounting the various segments over a cabinet with screws.

 You’ve likely been warned to keep wood out of the bathroom because of how it reacts to water.
 Wood can gather germs, grow mold, stain, or even warp in shape when exposed to moisture.
 To counteract these unwanted effects, you’ll need to seal your butcher block countertops immediately following installation and on a monthly basis afterward—one bit of maintenance more than non-porous countertop materials like glass, stainless steel, quartz, or ceramic tile take.
-Fortunately, all it takes is one to two coats of food-safe mineral oil or walnut oil applied with a soft cloth.
+Fortunately, all it takes is one to two coats of food-safe mineral oil (buy online) or walnut oil (buy online) applied with a soft cloth.
 These non-toxic sealants create barriers that keep spills collected on the surface and thus prevent water damage.

 Every 10 years, or as needed when stains grow numerous, use sandpaper (start with 80- to 100-grit, then move up to 220-grit sandpaper as the surface smoothens) to sand away the old sealant.
 Re-oil the sanded surface to make it look like new.